Tokyo Scoring Strings

 The sound of Japanese strings is both captivating and highly unique.
 What makes it so distinctive?
 Smaller ensembles recorded in focused studio spaces lend themselves to more agile playing, and a focus on perfection leads to incredible accuracy.
 These strengths make Japanese ensembles equally capable of delicate nuance and sweeping emotional performances that move listeners to tears.
 For many of us who have admired Japanese soundtracks for years, this sound has long been a source of inspiration, but it’s been out of reach for most composers outside of Japan — until now.

-Our goal with Tokyo Scoring Strings is to give you the orchestral string sound beloved in so many world-famous Japanese productions.
-This project has been a dream come true for all of us at Impact Soundworks, and we’re thrilled to be working with some of our musical heroes to bring it to life.
-But we weren’t satisfied with just capturing this remarkable sound; we also want to deliver an outstanding, inspiring UI, flexible editing, beautiful legato, and recording depth to rival any other industry-standard string libraries.
+Our goal with Tokyo Scoring Strings is to give you the orchestral string sound featured in so many world-famous Japanese productions.
+This project has been a dream come true for all of us at Impact Soundworks, and we’re thrilled to have worked with some of our musical heroes to bring it to life.
+But we weren’t satisfied with just capturing this remarkable sound; we also sought to deliver an outstanding, inspiring UI, flexible editing, beautiful legato, and recording depth to rival any other industry-standard string libraries.

 Our Japanese Partners

 We are honored to have partnered with an incredible team of musicians and collaborators in Japan:

 - Koichiro Muroya Strings, led by Koichiro Muroya.
 The most in-demand session ensemble in all of Japan.
 Their exquisite playing can be heard on many of your favorite soundtracks.

 - Mitsunori Aizawa, Japan’s top engineer, responsible for mixing and recording hundreds of world-famous scores.

 - Sound City, an incredible recording space with over 60 years of history.
 This choice of studio gives Tokyo Scoring Strings a tighter, more focused sound that lends itself extremely well to more agile playing and mixing with external reverb.